davidmartens/pyfilesystem2/docs/source/guide.rst

 Tree Printing
 ~~~~~~~~~~~~~

+Developers often want a function for creating a simple illustration of the contents of a filesystem.
+PyFilesystem provides an easy mechanism for displaying filesystem contents.

 Calling :meth:`~fs.base.FS.tree` on a FS object will print an ascii tree view of your filesystem.
 Here's an example::